FlowCommunications/Bitwiser/README.md

 Example usage
 -------------

-Create a class that extends AbstractBitwiser and declare the flags your need as class constants.
+Create a class that extends `AbstractBitwiser` and declare the flags as class constants.

 ```
 :::php